HaileyForar/SimpleBattleshipGame/README.md

 24/07/17

-Game now consist of a 7 x 7 grid (virtual) and 3 boats names "Destroyer, Cruiser and LightWeight".
+Game now consist of a 7 x 7 grid (virtual) and 3 boats named "Destroyer, Cruiser and LightWeight".
 As before player guesses until all boats have been hit and sunk, and a message at the end stating how well the player performed!

 Issues to work on: